hachane/xAI_Kaggle/README.md

-My work at Department of Computational Science and Engineering, UET-VNU.
+My main project at my laboratory - Department of Computational Science and Engineering, UET-VNU.